CodingHouseStudio/veteranam_info/assets/markdown/privacy_policy_en.md

 You may choose to have your computer warn you each time a cookie is being sent or turn off all cookies through your browser settings.
 However, disabling cookies may affect some features of our site.

+## Advertising

+The service uses Google Ads to display advertisements.
+With your consent, we may show personalized ads.
+Learn more in the [Google Privacy Policy](https://policies.google.com/privacy).

 ## Information Sharing

 We do not sell, trade, or transfer your personally identifiable information to outside parties unless we provide advance notice.
 Non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.